Browse By Name

 style

-Represents the inline style settings for an element.
+Represents the inline style settings for an element or a CSS rule.

 tagName